 - Click on “2022-2023” tab for the 2022-2023 academic year

 - Click on “Start New FAFSA” or "FAFSA Renewal"

 - Enter the information requested using your 2021 Federal Taxes

 NOTE: When asked for a school code, enter "036503" for TRI-COMMUNITY ADULT EDUCATION.

 - E-Sign your FAFSA using your FAFSA ID Number

-NOTE: If you are unable to upload your tax information into your FAFSA using the embedded IRS retrieval tool, you will need to request a Return TAX TRANSCRIPT for 2016 from the Internal Revenue Service (http://www.irs.gov/individuals/order-a-transcript) Once you have completed your FAFSA, a summary/confirmation report will be generated and emailed to you.
+NOTE: If you are unable to upload your tax information into your FAFSA using the embedded IRS retrieval tool, you will need to request a Return TAX TRANSCRIPT for 2021 from the Internal Revenue Service (IRS Order Transcript) Once you have completed your FAFSA, a summary/confirmation report will be generated and emailed to you.
 Please keep a copy for your records.